-We knew difficult times were ahead, but no one was prepared for a disaster that would see most of the world spending weeks in social isolation.
+You knew difficult times were ahead, but no one was prepared for a disaster that would see most of the world spending weeks in social isolation.
+It causes undue stress on your mental health.

 “Social Distancing” is a term we have all just learned, but it has quickly become a daily reality for many of us.
 A reminder: Yes, social distancing and social isolation are hard.